Home

 2024 The Art of Nursing Award nomination form_grad & RN (docx)Download

-RMGNA small grant guidelines_draft3 (docx)Download
+RMGNA small grant guidelines_final (pdf)Download

-RMGNA Art of Nursing award winners (2023)
+RMGNA Art of Nursing Award

-Momoka Yoshida
+Momoka Yoshida (2023 Co-winner)

 Momoka was nominated for her commitment to professional excellence, constantly updating her evidence-based practice by attending workshops and seminars and engaging in self-directed learning.